 The NCETM leads and coordinates the Maths Hubs Programme.

 The FMSP is managed by Mathematics for Education and Industry (MEI) and MEI is part of a consortium with Tribal Education which manages the NCETM.
 MEI/NCETM colleagues work closely with the FMSP central team to ensure that support for the uptake and teaching of AS and A level Mathematics and Further Mathematics is coordinated.
 In particular the FMSP works in partnership with the Maths Hub Programme to support teachers and students.

-The FMSP holds the NCETM CPD standard and all of the FMSP Central Team and Area Coorinators are accredited PD lead leads.
+The FMSP holds the NCETM CPD standard and all of the FMSP Central Team and Area Coordinators are accredited PD leads.